econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 %and simplifying the notation for the probability of survival to $\Alive_{t+1} \equiv \Alive_{t}^{t+1}$

-Under the assumptions we have made, it turns out that the consumer's problem can be expressed more simply by realizing that it boils down to a 'now versus later' problem.
+Under the assumptions we have made, the consumer's problem can be expressed more simply by realizing that it boils down to a 'now versus later' problem.
 All the consumer needs to know about the future is summarized by the value they will expect as a consequence of ending the current period with a certain ratio of assets to permanent income, $\aNrm = \aLvl/\pLvl$.
 We can represent the value of ending the period with assets of $\aNrm$ using the Gothic variant of the letter $\vFunc$:
 \begin{align}
     \mathfrak{v}_{t}(\aNrm_{t}) & = \Ex_{t}[\pmb{\DiscFac}_{t+1}\vFunc_{t+1}(\mNrm_{t+1})]
 \end{align}

+%% MNW: Recommendation: Abandon gothic-v notation for this paper and just use w for continuation value.
+Also add a revised maximization problem to make the "now vs later" clear: v(m) = max_c u(c) + w(m-c).

+%% MNW: Note that you *still* have not told the reader about any risk free asset.
+You're about to "add portfolio choice", but there's no basic version.

-Finally we are ready to add portfolio choice to the problem.
+We are now ready to add portfolio choice to the problem.
 Suppose the consumer can invest in a risky asset that earns rate of return $\log \Risky \thicksim \mathcal{N}(\rfree + \eprem - \sigma^{2}/2, \sigma^{2})$.
-That is, we make the conventional assumption that the risky asset is distributed lognormally with an expected equity premium of $\eprem$.
+That is, we make the conventional assumption that returns are lognormally distributed with an expected equity premium of $\eprem$.

+%% MNW: \thicksim does not render properly here or elsewhere.
+Just use \sim if it works.

+%% MNW: \sigma^2 should have some subscript here, to be consistent with psi and xi shocks.

 The portfolio return the consumer earns will depend on the share of their assets they invest in the risky versus the safe asset.
 Calling the share $\varsigma$, the portfolio-weighted rate of return will be